Know Your Rights

 Please check in with a trusted legal service provider for questions about your situation.

-Credit to Immigrant Legal Resource Center (ILRC), ACLU, U.S. Committee for Refugees and Immigrants (USCRI), LawHelpMN, and the Advocates for Human Rights for the creation of the resources compiled on this page.
+Credit to Immigrant Legal Resource Center (ILRC), ACLU (ACLU of Maine), U.S. Committee for Refugees and Immigrants (USCRI), LawHelpMN, and the Advocates for Human Rights for the creation of the resources compiled on this page.

 Need Help?
 We’re Here for You.